vikingeducation/game_center_on_rails/README.md

 ## The Game Center finds its way onto the Web!

 The Game Center has a few games all wrapped up into one Rails app.
-The Game Center will include:
+The Game Center includes:

+- Tic Tac Toe
 - Blackjack (WIP)
 - HiLo Game (Pending)
-- Tic Tac Toe (Pending)
 - Minesweeper (Pending)
 - Connect Four (Pending)